Superdanby/Blog_old/content/DealingwithNvidia.md

 ## Solution

-But, how can I disable the Nvidia card without Bumblebee?
-The only way is to prevent the Nvidia modules to load at boot time.
+How can I disable the Nvidia card without Bumblebee?
+The only way is to prevent the Nvidia modules from loading at boot time.
 After trying for days, I came up with the following solution:

 -   Create a new Nvidia-enabled entry at the bottom of the Grub menu:
-    -   Add a new entry to /etc/grub.d/40_custom.
-Just simply copy the newest entry from /boot/efi/EFI/fedora/grub.cfg.
+    -   Add a new entry to `/etc/grub.d/40_custom`.
+Just simply copy the newest entry from `/boot/efi/EFI/fedora/grub.cfg`.
 -   Disable Nvidia modules on all boot entries except customized ones:
-    -   Add modprobe.blacklist=nvidia,nvidia_drm,nvidia_modeset,nvidia_uvm to GRUB_CMDLINE in /etc/default/grub.
+    -   Add `modprobe.blacklist=nvidia,nvidia_drm,nvidia_modeset,nvidia_uvm` to GRUB_CMDLINE in `/etc/default/grub`.
 -   Regenerate Grub Menu:
     -   `sudo grub2-mkconfig -o /boot/efi/EFI/fedora/grub.cfg`